dataesr/react-dsfr/src/components/interface/Card/Card.md

 By default, Card component is in grey mode with `fr-card--grey` class.

+> href props is mandatory with custom onClick props to have a clickable card component.

 ```jsx
 import { Card, CardTitle, CardDescription, CardDetail, CardImage } from '.';